Ihtheram/CS_Study_Docs/Artificial Intelligence/AI Q&A (GH Copilot genereated).md

 ## Questions

 ### What is Artificial Intelligence?
-Artificial Intelligence (AI) is a branch of computer science that aims to create intelligent machines that can perform tasks that typically require human intelligence.
-These tasks include learning, reasoning, problem-solving, perception, and language understanding.
+Artificial Intelligence (AI) is a branch of computer science that aims to create intelligent machines that can simulate human intelligence and perform tasks such as learning, reasoning, problem-solving, perception, and language understanding.
 Types of AI:
   - Weak AI (Narrow AI): Designed to perform a specific task or a limited range of tasks.
   - Strong AI (Artificial General Intelligence): Hypothetical ability of a machine to perform any intellectual task that a human can do.